How to Get the Best Deal

 means.
 Lenders pull credit reports all the time and usually don't charge

 you upfront.
-2.

-Get a quote from an online lender.
+Professor.
 This will give you a

 good foundation to make comparisons with.
 Make sure you compare apples